debug-soham/Music-Genre-Classification/README.md

 ## Project Structure
 - `01_data_and_training.ipynb`: Jupyter Notebook for data processing, model training, and evaluation.
 - `predict.py`: Command-line script to classify a new audio file.
+- `visualize.py`: Generate a spectrogram for an audio file
 - `requirements.txt`: A list of all required Python packages.

 ## Setup and Installation